 Support Strategies

-Supporting children with PDA means understanding their need for control and reducing anxiety through kindness, flexibility, and collaboration.
-Every child is unique, and it is very important to note what works may vary from day to day.
+Supporting children with PDA involves recognizing their need for autonomy and reducing anxiety through predictable, flexible, and collaborative approaches.
+Each child is unique, and effective strategies may vary from day to day.

 Shot of a mother and child hugging at home